Calling All Hub Cyber Security - GuruFocus.com

-NEW YORK, July 11, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Hub Cyber Security Ltd. ("HUB" or the "Company") (NASDAQ: HUBC) and certain of its officers.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Hub Cyber Security Ltd. (“HUB” or the “Company”) (NASDAQ: HUBC) and certain of its officers.

 Class Definition: